The Masque of the Red Death (1964)

 Review:

-This was a film that I had interest in seeing when I was younger, but didn’t get the chance.
-I did now since a podcast I listen to chose this for a Movie Club that I participate in.
+This was a film that I was interested in seeing when I was younger but didn’t get the chance.
+I did now since a podcast I listen to chose this for a The Podcast Under the Stairs’ Movie Club Challenge that I take part in.
 I’m a big fan of Edgar Allan Poe as well as Vincent Price, who stars in this film.
-My second viewing was pretty special as I was able to see it in the theater as well.
-To get into this one, a European prince terrorizes the local peasantry while using his castle as a refuge against the ‘Red Death’ plague that stalks the land.
+My second viewing was special as I was able to see it in the theater as well.
+I’ve now given it a third watch as a Foray through the Fours.

 My Rating: 7.5 out of 10